 I’m very lucky to be able to work with the Education sector to help schools and universities ‘Picture their ideas‘ through visual storytelling.
 Below are some examples of how I have drawn out the ideas of our educators, researchers and students.
 I just love my job!!

 Ideas to Impact at University

-As a University of Queensland (UQ) Alumni I was thrilled to get the opportunity to work with UniQuest (http://uniquest.com.au), the commercialisation arm of UQ, in Brisbane recently.
-I was invited as the Graphic Recorder for UniQuests annual ‘Commercialisation‘ Workshop with UQ researchers from across all of the University sectors from health and biotechnology to social and sciences.
+As a University of Queensland (UQ) Alumni I was thrilled to get the opportunity to work with UniQuest (http://uniquest.com.au), the commercialisation arm of UQ, two years in a row!
+I was invited as the Graphic Recorder for UniQuest’s annual ‘Commercialisation‘ Workshop with UQ researchers from across all of the University sectors from health and biotechnology to social and sciences.
 As you can see from the photos below it was a grand occasion in the very regal Customs House where we discussed ‘Ideas to Impact‘ and I translated the researchers commercialisation journey through visual stories.